NEU-DS-4200-S20-Staff/Assignment--Brushing-and-Linking-in-D3/README.md

 This assignment will help you get started with brushing and linking.
 Please look through all these materials so you understand how to run and organize your code.

-## The Associated GitHub Pages Website

-This web page is served automatically from the default `gh-pages` branch at https://northeastern-ds-4200-f19-staff.github.io/Assignment--Brushing-and-Linking-in-D3/

 ## Setup

 **Under no circumstances should you be editing files via the GitHub user interface.** Do all your edits locally after cloning the repository.